-\begin{exmp} Consider the \eqref{eq:3}-\eqref{eq:7} system with $K_{d}=56$, $K_{p}=1040$, $K_{i}=6400$ and $F_{c}=100$.
-Note that the control gains are assigned in such a way that the linear dynamics \eqref{eq:3} and \eqref{eq:6} reveal a double real pole at $\lambda_{1,2}=-20$ and one in its vicinity at $\lambda_{3}=-16$.
+\begin{eexample} Consider the system \eqref{eq:3}-\eqref{eq:7} with $K_{d}=56$, $K_{p}=1040$, $K_{i}=6400$ and $F_{c}=100$.
+Note that the control gains are assigned in such a way that the linear dynamics \eqref{eq:3} and \eqref{eq:6} reveal a double real pole at $\lambda_{1,2}=-20$ and the third one in its vicinity at $\lambda_{3}=-16$.
 This ensures that all states converge fairly simultaneously towards zero, once the $\mathrm{sign}(x_{3})$ remains unchanged.
-For the initial conditions, $x_{1}(0), x_{3}(0)=0$ and the varying initial displacement is $x_{2}(0)=\{-0.2, -0.25, -0.3, -0.35\}$.
-Note that all $x(0)$ are outside of $S_{0}$, while the transient overshoot lands (in all cases) within $S_{0}$, thus leading to the first stiction after overshoot; see Figure \ref{fig:7}.
-One can recognize that the integral state requires quite different times before the system then passes again into slipping.
+For the initial conditions, $x_{1}(0), x_{3}(0)=0$ and the varying initial displacements $x_{2}(0)=\{-0.2, -0.25, -0.3, -0.35\}$ are assumed.
+Note that all $x(0)$ are outside of $S_{0}$, while the transient overshoot lands (in all cases) within $S_{0}$, thus directly leading to the first stiction after an overshoot; see Figure \ref{fig:7}.
+One can recognize that the integral state requires, then, the quite different times before the system passes again into the slipping.
 During the slipping phase, all states converge asymptotically towards zero, provided $F_{c}$ remains constant.
-Here, it is important to notice that in the real physical systems, a varying $F_{c}$-value and so-called frictional adhesion, see, e.g., \cite{zeng2006}, at extremely low velocities, will both lead to the system passing into a sticking phase again, therefore, further provoking multiple stick-slip cycles.
-Even though it is not the case here, with our ideal Coulomb friction assumption, the Theorem \ref{thm:2} still holds, since there is only an asymptotic convergence after at least one stick-slip cycle has occurred.
+Here, it is important to notice that in the real physical systems, a varying $F_{c}$-value and the so-called frictional adhesion, see e.g. \cite{zeng2006}, at extremely low velocities, will both lead to the system passing into a sticking phase again, therefore, provoking rather the multiple stick-slip cycles.
+Even though it is not a case here with our ideal Coulomb friction assumption, the Theorem \ref{thm:2} still holds, since there is only an asymptotic convergence after at least one stick-slip cycle occurred.